Atherstone Ball Game: Ball manufacturer

+Media coverage

+Coverage of the game was first heard on BBC radio in 1934, and footage of it was first shown on television in 1958.
+The game was featured on a 2018 edition of BBC One's The One Show, drawing criticism from both users of social media because of the game's rough nature, and from Atherstone residents because of the negative way the event had been portrayed by the programme.

+Legacy

 In 2011, the Coventry Telegraph reported that a new housing development in Australia which shares its name with Atherstone was keen to host a version of the ball game, and forge links with its UK counterpart.
 The article quoted Bob Turner, a local councillor from the City of Melton, who said: "It would be great to import the game when we have a main street built.
 It could be a good way to launch the main street and the development.
 But we would probably have to find out the rules involved first!"
 Harold Taft, a long-term member of the Ball Game Committee who had recently stepped down from the role, said he would be willing to offer the new town some advice, but would not want them to create an exact replica of the game.